Summer Mango Pie

 This pie would also work really well as individual tarts, like my Lemon Tartlets.
 It’s easy to find the 4-inch, mini removable bottom tart pans.

-If you’ve made this Summer Mango Pie, or have a question, leave it below.
+If you’ve made this Summer Mango Pie, leave a comment or question below.
 I love to hear from my readers.